 Quick Answer

-The best makeup for heat and humidity is a routine built in thin layers: a gel moisturizer, a gripping or mattifying primer, a lightweight foundation or tinted moisturizer, powder only where you get oily (hello, T-zone), waterproof mascara + smudge-proof liner, and a setting spray to lock everything in.
-Keep touch ups blot-first so you don't cake.
+The best makeup for heat and humidity is built in thin layers: gel moisturizer, a gripping or mattifying primer, lightweight foundation or tinted moisturizer, powder only in the T-zone, waterproof mascara + smudge-proof liner, and a setting spray to lock it in.
+Touch ups: blot first, then powder.
+Never add more foundation on top of sweat.

-If you live in a hot and humid weather place like I do, you already know the drama: your makeup looks cute for 20 minutes, then high temperatures hit, your skin starts to sweat, and suddenly your foundation is sliding, your pores look bigger, and your lashes are doing the panda thing.
-I have oily skin in a tropical climate, so I built a routine that survives humidity without feeling heavy (see my complete makeup for oily skin guide for the full step-by-step).
-Here's exactly what works for me, plus the mistakes that make everything melt faster.
+If you live somewhere hot and humid, you already know the drama: makeup looks fine for 20 minutes, then your foundation starts sliding, your pores look bigger, and your lashes are doing the panda thing.
+I have oily skin in a tropical climate, so I built a routine that survives humidity without feeling heavy.
+This is about controlling movement — not stopping sweat.
+Here's what actually works, plus the mistakes that make everything melt faster.

 My Heat + Humidity Survival Kit